 Fed Funds Rate

 If a bank doesn't have enough on hand to meet the reserve requirement, it will borrow from other banks.
 The federal funds rate is the interest banks charge each other for these overnight loans.
 The amount lent and borrowed is called the fed funds.
 The Federal Open Market Committee targets a particular level for the current fed funds rate at one of its eight regularly scheduled meetings.

 In 2008, the Fed agreed to pay interest on the reserve requirement and any excess reserves.
 It can now use this rate to change the fed funds rate.
 Banks won't lend fed funds for less than what they receive from the Fed for their reserves.

+In 2013, the Fed began to issue reverse repos to banks.
 The Fed "borrows" money from banks overnight.
 It pays them interest for this "loan."
 It uses its holdings of U.S. Treasurys as collateral.
 Like all repurchase agreements, banks don't record it as a loan.
 The interest it pays will support the fed funds rate as the Fed gradually raises it.